(This is a supplement to my messy

 Updated 17 Feb 2009: Using Nokia handset on Campus Wifi network

 4 Nov 2008: Peter Lewis' site on ArchlinuxPeter Lewis has a web page with instructions on how to access UOBWLAN and EDUROAM with ArchLinux.

 He writes: "ArchLinux is a relatively new distribution which is very flexible and configurable, and easily allows source packages to be integrated in the same way as its own binary packages (and hence easily removable).
 I particularly like its network configuration system, which allows for scanning for a wireless network and subsequently connecting to what it finds - before being logged into X":

 30 Oct 2008: Partial Support for Linux from Birmingham University Information ServicesThere is now a web site maintained by IS that gives one solution to the problem of connecting to the campus WIFI system.
 It may help many users.

-For people who do not wish to use NetworkManager or cannot get it to work, the mechanisms described below should work.
+For people who do not wish to use NetworkManager or cannot get it to work, the

-11 May 2008Note on wlassistant now removed.
+Almost everything below this point is now probably out of date.Note on wlassistant now removed.
 I use 'wicd' instead.
 You can find information about wlassistant here.

 25 Apr 2008